DSharpPlus/DSharpPlus/docs/source/examples/First-bot.rst

    .. image:: http://i.imgur.com/bWJifiz.png

-	* *Note*: this is optional if these packages are already at these or newer versions.
+   * Note: this is optional if these packages are already at these or newer versions.

 7. Repeat this ``libsodium-net``, but install version ``0.10.0``.
 8. Now, our project is ready to begin.
 Close the NuGet tab, and go back to your project.